chb2ab/Relighter/README.md

 - Isomap and Multi-dimensional Scaling
 - Delaunay Triangulations

+Please see <a src="http://www.crispinbernier.me/reLweb/reLight.php">http://www.crispinbernier.me/reLweb/reLight.php</a> for an online demo of the final output.

 ####Instructions
 1. Run reLight.py with <code>$ python reLight.py</code>.
 Testing was done with python 2.7 with scipy and tkinter.
 2. tk window should pop up.
 Choose 'Read a directory of images' and the default settings should run through an example data set.
-3. Reading from a CSV file will only perform the Isomap embedding and will not display an interactive image
+(The 'Read from CSV file' option is only used for performing Isomap embeddings on CSV files of coordinate vectors and not for doing light waving interpolations.)
+3. After picking the top point of the embedded sphere click the 'accept coordinates' button in the seperate window.
+4. The interpolated image may not appear until a coordinate on the blue canvas is selected

 ###Images of the Process
 Some examples of input images